-Enhancing Achievement and Proficiency through Safe and Drug-Free Schools is a report by the Office of Safe and Drug-Free Schools Advisory Committee (June 2007).
+Enhancing Achievement and Proficiency through Safe and Drug-Free Schools is a report by the Office of Safe and Drug Free Schools.
+This is a report by the Office of Safe and Healthy Students (formerly OSDFS) Advisory Committee (June 2007).
 See the press release and report MS Word (156K).

 Practical Information on Crisis Planning: A Guide for Schools and Communities.
 The guide will give schools, districts and communities the critical concepts and components of good crisis planning, stimulate thinking about the crisis preparedness process, and provide examples of promising practices.
-Secretary Paige has made the review and revision of school emergency response and crisis management plans one of the Department's strategic objectives.
 PDF (1.6M)

 ED'S SAFE AND SUPPORTIVE SCHOOLS NEWS BULLETIN

-If you are interested in receiving prevention education information and opportunities, you are now able to self-enroll to receive the ED's SAFE AND SUPPORTIVE SCHOOLS NEWS BULLETIN.
-The purpose of this listserv is to provide a timely information outlet for the U.S. Department of Education's, Office of Elementary and Secondary Education's Office of Safe and Healthy Students Program and is now available to the public.
-The LISTSERV content may include information on prevention education issues, legislation, and OSDFS, and other Federal Programs grant opportunities.
-You can click on the link and self-enroll for the OSHS PreventED listserv.
+If you are interested in receiving prevention education information and opportunities, you are now able to self-enroll to receive ED's SAFE AND SUPPORTIVE SCHOOLS NEWS BULLETIN.
+The purpose of this listserv is to provide a timely information outlet for the Office of Elementary and Secondary Education's Office of Safe and Healthy Students Program.
+The LISTSERV content may include information on prevention education issues, legislation, and Federal grant opportunities.
+Click on the link to self-enroll for the OSHS PreventED listserv.

-- The Emergency Planning website provides school leaders with information they need to plan for any emergency, including natural disasters, violent incidents and terrorist acts.
+- The Emergency Planning website provides school leaders with information to plan for any emergency, including natural disasters, violent incidents and terrorist acts.

 Drug Abuse Prevention